wortiz/goma/docs/material_file/mechanical_and_constitutive/polymer_shock_capturing.rst

    DCDD shock capturing term is used (currently only in LOG_CONF/LOG_CONF_GRADV)
    * <float1> the scaling value of the shock capturing term YZBETA
+   YZBETA shock capturing mixed formulation is used (currently only in SQRT_CONF)
+   * <float1> the scaling value of the shock capturing term YZBETA_MIXED
+   YZBETA shock capturing mixed formulation, half of the sum of the two beta values (YZBETA beta = 1 and YZBETA beta = 2) is used (currently only in SQRT_CONF)
+   * <float1> the scaling value of the shock capturing term YZBETA_ONE
+   YZBETA shock capturing formulation (YZBETA beta = 1) is used (currently only in SQRT_CONF)
+   * <float1> the scaling value of the shock capturing term YZBETA_TWO
-   YZBETA shock capturing term is used (currently only in SQRT_CONF)
+   YZBETA shock capturing formulation (YZBETA beta = 2) is used (currently only in SQRT_CONF)
    * <float1> the scaling value of the shock capturing term

 Currently only available for log-conformation / sqrt-conformation formulations.